 War hero, 97, takes on Camden over ‘uneven’ cobbles outside of his house after two falls

-> Lord Peter Eden, 97, fought in the Second World War and then took a job hunting down Nazis in hiding, and in 2019 he’s taken on Camden Council over ‘neglected’ cobbles outside his Fairfax Place home in South Hampstead.
+Lord Peter Eden, 97, fought in the Second World War - now in 2019 he's taken on Camden Council over ‘neglected’ cobbles outside his Fairfax Place home in South Hampstead.

-> Peter cannot walk across the cobbles unaided as, he says, the cobbled road surface has become hugely uneven over the years.
+Peter cannot walk across the cobbles unaided as, he says, the cobbled road surface has become hugely uneven over the years.

 He told the Ham&High: "I have fallen twice.
 It's just not level.
 I can't go out without help, because I can't make it to the pavement.